 A two-part project-specific specification is prepared by editing the respective Schedules Template.
-This is issued with the PDF Reference specification.
-(Guidance on preparing two-part specifications is contained in the Schedules Template and NTN GEN 033)
+(Guidance on preparing two-part specifications is contained in the Schedules Template and NTN GEN 033).

 Because the Reference PDF is not intended to be edited, office master text has to be maintained in the Schedules file.
 When a new NATSPEC Update is received, master text in the Schedules file should be checked to decide whether it needs amendment.